xtlx2000/Puppy/README.md

 ### INTRODUCTION
 Ultimate performance programming framework on linux platform.
+This library has not finished now, and i will try my best :)

 Many programming framworks (such as [libevent](http://www.libevent.org/) \ [ACE](http://www.cs.wustl.edu/~schmidt/ACE.html) \ [muduo](https://code.google.com/p/muduo/) \ [tbcommon](http://code.taobao.org/p/tb-common-utils/src/) \ our laboratory's programming framework) are not fully exploit the machine's ultimate performance, so i want to do this.